The image above shows our Poppy Seed Pod watch on the right.

 The UnconstrainedTime Cross #1 watch:

-. . . represent a fusion of natural materials, exquisite craftsmanship, and innovative design, carving a niche in the watchmaking industry.
-The watch above left, is their Edisto Walnut and Leaf, incorporating a real poplar fig leaf on the dial.
-The watch above right is their Chicago Walnut and Marble watch, dedicated to the city, with its unique skyline.
+. . . are said by the company to represent a fusion of natural materials, exquisite craftsmanship, and innovative design, carving a niche in the watchmaking industry.
+The first watch above is their Edisto Walnut and Leaf, incorporating a real poplar fig leaf on the dial.
+The second watch above is their Chicago Walnut and Marble watch, dedicated to the city with its unique skyline.

 Originating from Austria in 2015, Holzkern has quickly gained recognition for its distinctive timepieces that seamlessly blend wood and stone elements into their designs, encapsulating a harmonious union of nature and craftsmanship.